-Glycerin is formed naturally when our bodies utilize stored fat (triglycerides) to produce energy.
-Our bodies will break down those fats and release glycerol and fatty acids into the bloodstream.
+Glycerin is formed naturally when your body utilizes stored fat (triglycerides) to produce energy.
+Your body will break down those fats and release glycerol and fatty acids into the bloodstream.
 The glycerol is converted to glucose in the liver and used for cellular energy.

-Outside of the human body, it can be formed naturally from fats and oils during soap and fatty acid manufacturing and during the production of biodiesel fuel.
+Outside of your body, it can be formed naturally from fats and oils during soap and fatty acid manufacturing.
+It can also be formed during the production of biodiesel fuel.

 Glycerin is inexpensive, versatile, safe, non-irritating, and has some antibacterial properties (it’s a natural way to prolong the shelf-life of products).
 Plus, it’s a great moisturizer.

-Along with hyaluronic acid, it is one of the most effective humectants (water magnets) in the personal care industry because it attracts moisture and helps the skin retain that moisture for over 24 hours.
+Along with hyaluronic acid, it is one of the most effective humectants (water magnets) in the personal care industry.
+It attracts moisture and helps the skin retain that moisture for over 24 hours.

 In one five-year human study, two high-glycerin moisturizers were compared to 16 other popular moisturizers in 394 patients with severe dry skin.